oeb25/msc-thesis/src/chapters/06-folding.md

 :::

-While the tree representation gives a good intution for the data structure, and will continue to be how folding trees are visualized, it is more convenient to encode them as a set of rooted-paths.
+While the tree representation gives a good intuition for the data structure and will continue to be how folding trees are visualized, it is more convenient to encode them as a set of rooted paths.
 With this, any place $\rho$ in the set $\T$ is a leaf and thus folded, if it is not a prefix of any other place in $\T$.
 This allows us to formally define the semantics of $\fold$ and $\unfold$:
 $$
 \begin{gathered}
 \begin{prooftree}